Sarah Hughes (journalist): Personal and family

 Hughes married Kris with whom she had two children.
 Two of her later pregnancies had ended in stillbirths.
 Hughes was the best friend of the novelist Harriet Tyce.

-Her obituary noted that she enjoyed horse racing; Prix de l'Arc de Triomphe, Punchestown in Kildare and Cheltenham.
+Hughes's obituary noted that she enjoyed horse racing; Prix de l'Arc de Triomphe, Punchestown in Kildare and Cheltenham.
 Along with her husband she also supported the British football team Tottenham Hotspur.

 Death and legacy

 Hughes died at home from breast cancer at the age of 48 on 5 April 2021, a day after her last article was published.
 Iris, one of her stillbirths, was buried with her.
 She is survived by her husband and two children.
 Her death was reported in The Guardian, in which tributes were paid by its editor-in-chief Katharine Viner, The Observer's editor Paul Webster, and writers Jed Mercurio and Sarah Phelps.

-The Sarah Hughes Memorial Lecture at the Royal Society of Medicine, is named for her.
-The inaugural lecture was delivered in December 2021 by Mercurio, as a conversation with health and social care editor at Channel 4 News, Victoria MacDonald.
 A collection of her essays, Holding Tight, Letting Go, was published posthumously in 2022.
 It includes chapters by Tyce and Tilly Bagshawe, and ends with a note from her husband.

+Sarah Hughes Trust Lecture and prize

+A lecture in Hughes' memory is delivered annually at the Royal Society of Medicine (RSM).
+The inaugural lecture was delivered in December 2021 by Jed Mercurio, as a conversation with health and social care editor at Channel 4 News, Victoria MacDonald.
+The following year it was given by Marina Warner, and then Nicholas Roe in 2023.
+The annual event includes a prize, awarded jointly by the RSM and the Medical Journalists' Association.
+The first prize, in 2022, was won by BBC journalists, Rachel Schraer and Jack Goodman, for their work in revealing scientific errors that led to some people using ivermectin to treat COVID-19.
+The following year, the award was given to The Times reporter Helen Puttick for revealing misinformation on some NHS waiting times.